 Gone are the days when the buffet was a true Vegas bargain; today’s buffets are lavish spreads that don’t come cheap.
 But Wicked Spoon at the Cosmopolitan is outstanding (sushi and gelato for breakfast, anyone?) and worth the price.
 Meanwhile, you’ll find long lines at the Buffet at Aria, where nearly a dozen different buffet stations (think dim sum, unlimited crab legs and a carvery boasting a 75-pound beef steamship).
 Make this your only meal of the day for sure.

 It wouldn’t be a Vegas vacation without sacrificing at least a little part of your paycheck to those one-armed bandits (i.e. slot machines).
 Prepare to gamble (and lose) cheerfully.
 Half the fun is making a foolish bet or two, so go ahead and bet $5 on your favorite number on the roulette table at one of the Strip’s cheaper resorts like Excalibur or Luxor.
-You’ll probably lose, but imagine the great story you’ll tell if you win big!
+You might not walk away a winner, but imagine the great story you’ll tell if you do!

-Every Vegas visit requires at least one adrenaline rush moment and the top of the Stratosphere (soon to be renamed the Strat Hotel) delivers in spades.
+Every Vegas visit requires at least one adrenaline rush moment and the top of the Strat (formerly the Stratosphere) delivers in spades.
 The Big Shot will catapult you 160 feet into the air and back down again.
 Next, check out Insanity, where you’ll spin 64 feet over the edge of the Tower.
 Conquered that?
 The X-Scream will launch you headfirst 27 feet over the tower, where you’ll dangle 109 stories in the air.

-It’s a fountain show synchronized to the songs of Sinatra, Lady Gaga, the Beatles and more.
+It’s a fountain show synchronized to the songs of Sinatra, Lady Gaga, the Beatles and more, and it’s one of Sin City’s few free attractions.
 Up the ante by dining al fresco at Spago in the Bellagio and you’ll get a front row, semi-private view of the fountains while you nosh on Wolfgang’s Puck’s signature Italian cuisine.